LoganBresnahan/j_r_r_token/README.md

-# RuToken 🚀
+# RuToken 🦕
-RuToken provides a high-performance, native Ruby interface for counting tokens using the powerful tiktoken-rs library.
+RuToken provides a high-performance, native Ruby interface for counting tokens using the powerful [tiktoken-rs](https://github.com/zurawiki/tiktoken-rs) library.
 It leverages the speed of Rust to offer a fast and efficient way to calculate token counts for various OpenAI models.

-The gem ships with pre-compiled native extensions (except Windows), so your end-users don't need a Rust toolchain installed.
+The gem ships with pre-compiled native extensions for Linux and macOS, so your end-users don't need a Rust toolchain installed.

+Supports Ruby >= 2.7.0

 Features
 High Performance ⚡️: Uses a native Rust implementation for blazing-fast tokenization.